 - 3. Measure the distance from the bed rail to the bottom of the tool. - 4.
 Move the carriage so that the front end of the tool is positioned above the bed rail. - 5.
 Measure the distance from the bed rail to the bottom edge of the tool. - 6.
-Loosen one set screw at the side of the blade guide assembly. - 7.
 Use the set screws shown to tilt the blade guide until the measurement from the bed rail to the tool equals the first measurement taken at the center of the tool.

-- 8. Move the carriage forward so the back end of the tool is over the bed rail. - 9.
-Use the set screws shown to adjust the blade guide tilt until the measurement from the bed rail to the tool equals the other two measurements taken. - 10.
+- 7. Move the carriage forward so the back end of the tool is over the bed rail. - 8.
+Use the set screws shown to adjust the blade guide tilt until the measurement from the bed rail to the tool equals the other two measurements taken. - 9.
 Move the tool close to the other blade guide and repeat the previous steps.